 Levitation at Oak Ridge National Laboratory (ORNL).
-This section discusses the Neutron Aerodynamic Levitator (NAL) and the Neutron Electrostatic Levitator (NESL), both operating since the mid-2000s at ORNL.
+This section discusses the Neutron Aerodynamic Levitator (NAL) and the Neutron Electrostatic Levitator (NESL), both operating since the mid-2010s at ORNL.

 Neutron Aerodynamic Levitator.
-The product of a Small Business Innovative Research (SBIR) grant awarded to Materials Development Inc. (MDI), the NAL (Figure 1b) was designed specifically for the NOMAD beamline at the Spallation Neutron Source (SNS).
-Deployed in 2012, the NAL has been used for 15+ beamtime campaigns.
+The product of a Small Business Innovative Research (SBIR) grant awarded to Materials Development Inc. (MDI), the NAL (Figure 1b) was designed specifically for the Nanoscale-Ordered Materials Diffractometer (NOMAD) beamline at the Spallation Neutron Source (SNS).
+First commissioned at Wide-Angle Neutron Diffractometer (WAND) in 2009, the NAL has been used for 15+ beamtime campaigns at NOMAD.
 A water-cooled aluminum nozzle is used for levitation; to further reduce background scattering, a ring of gadolinium is placed around the lip of the nozzle.
-While deeptemperature gradients occur vertically across the sample, the neutron beam is collimated into a half-moon shape just large enough to illuminate the top \sim 15% of the sample.
-The sample is heated by a 400 W CO2 laser; the wavelength of 10.6 μ m is easily absorbed by oxides, but clean metal surfaces reflect much of the power.
+While deep-temperature gradients occur vertically across the sample, the neutron beam is collimated into a half-moon shape just large enough to illuminate the top ${\sim}15\%$ of the sample.
+The sample is heated by a 400 W CO $2$ laser; the wavelength of 10.6 μ m is easily absorbed by oxides, but clean metal surfaces reflect much of the power.
 The levitator can run in argon or oxidizing atmospheres; the current open atmosphere is best suited to the study of oxides and ceramics.
 An offline version of the NAL, upgraded with the capability for a controlled atmosphere and oxygen fugacity, is permanently set up and available to users for beamline preparation and pyrometric measurements.
 On NOMAD, the NAL is frequently used to elucidate high-temperature transformation pathways such as those in the high-entropy alloy (HEA) shown in Figure 2, and it is also used for pair-distribution function (PDF) analysis of disordered and molten materials.